bhaptics/TactUnrealEngine4/Plugins/HapticsManager/Documentation/README.md

 * Integrated 32-Bit support
 * Does not initialise web socket if bHaptics Player is not installed or running.

-### 1.4.2
-* Updated UI for new devices.
-* Added ForearmL and ForearmR for latest version of Tactosy
-  * Replaces Left and Right positions for the latest Tactosy device.
-  * Previous versions are still supported through the Left and Right positions.

 ## How to integrate the plugin into existing projects
 * If you have installed from the UE4 Marketplace, you can skip this section and go to the ['How to use the plugin'](#how-to-use-the-plugin) section.
 * Copy the Plugins folder of the bHapticsManger project and paste it into either your project folder or into the Engine/Plugins folder.